Online Multi-Contact Receding Horizon Planning via Value Function Approximation: rhp with Multiple Levels of Model Fidelity

 \section{\gls{rhp} with Multiple Levels of Model Fidelity}

 In this section, we introduce Receding Horizon Planning (\gls{rhp}) with Multiple Levels of Model Fidelity.
-In contrast to the traditional \gls{rhp} (\cref{fig:single_fidelity}) which computes the entire horizon with an accurate dynamics model, our multi-fidelity \gls{rhp} simplifies the computation complexity by relaxing the model accuracy along the planning horizon.
-More specifically, as illustrated in \cref{fig:multi_fidelity}, to ensure the the motion planned for execution is always dynamically consistent, we leverage the Execution Horizon (\gls{eh}) to consider the accurate dynamics model (in our case, the centroidal dynamics model).
-Nevertheless, for the Prediction Horizon (\gls{ph}) which is used for approximating the value function, we compute the trajectory with a convex relaxation of the centroidal dynamics model.
-In this section, we present three candidate multi-fidelity \gls{rhp}s, where the \gls{ph} considers different convex relaxations of the centroidal dynamics model.
-Next, we present the detailed formulation of these models.
+Unlike the traditional \gls{rhp} (\cref{fig:single_fidelity_diagram}) which computes the entire horizon with an accurate dynamics model, our multi-fidelity \gls{rhp} (\cref{fig:multi_fidelity}) employs a convex relaxation of the centroidal dynamics model in the Prediction Horizon (\gls{ph}) for value function approximation.
+This simplifies the overall computation complexity of the \gls{to}.
+Next, we present three candidate multi-fidelity \gls{rhp}s with different convex relaxations.